xat/castnow/README.md

 * `--shuffle` Play the list of files in random order.

+* `--recursive` List all files in directories recursively.

 * `--volume-step` Step at which the volume changes.
 Helpful for speakers that are softer or louder than normal.
 Value ranges from 0 to 1.
 Default is 0.05.

 * `--help` Display help message.